 Like original alchemists exploring the potential of combining the four elements of the earth, as Digital Alchemists we strive to understand and put to use the basic digital elements of words, images, sounds, motion, in pursuit of unleashing their power for spreading ideas, motivating action, and generating empathy and understanding in the world as done via networked narratives.

-This experience will happen in the network of our own class but also connected to other ones in Norway and Egypt, and even father with lone digital alchemists operating in the corners of the open web.
+This experience will happen in the network of our own class but also connected to other groups in other parts of the world, and as well the the lone digital alchemists operating in the corners of the open web.

 Participation in the course activities will be via the writing and sharing from individual participant blogs (which are networked into the site, as well as via maybe the questionable social media space of twitter and an layer of annotation of the web via Hypothes.is.
 There will also be live streamed Studio visits to practitioners of digital art, designers of games, and creators of electronic literature.

 Below are the main segments of the course spine.
 As we move through it, each will fill out with detail and links to announcements, activities, and maybe a few alchemical surprises.

 Spine Step 1: Digital Alchemy for Dark Times

 weeks of January 22 – Feb 12

 To open we ask you to think about the ancient practice of Alchemy applied in the present with digital tools.
 What would it mean to you to have that title?
 And there are many things to get set up for this explanation- accounts, blogs, tools.
 You will start building your own digital alchemy laboratory.
 And we will begin looking at, and thinking more deeply about networks we engage in, by our own choice, and what they might be engaging us in, not of our choice.